Best Credit Cards in Switzerland of March 2026

 You need CHF 15,000 in spending before you see any actual benefit.

 No-fee cards guarantee you're ahead no matter how little you spend.
 They're perfect for occasional users or anyone building credit history.
 Premium cards?
 Those require serious spending and benefit usage to justify the cost.
 There's no way around it.
+For a detailed breakdown of every fee type, see our complete guide to credit card fees in Switzerland.

 Foreign Transaction Fees: The Hidden Cost